 For VM appliances, the ratio for RADIUS clients is "number of max users / 3".

-The number of RADIUS profiles is "number of max users x 2", because each RADIUS client might need more than one profile.
+The number of RADIUS profiles is "number of max users x 2", since each RADIUS client might need more than one profile.

 See the Maximum values table included in the latest FortiAuthenticator Release Notes for more details.